stalhein/space/README.md

 * **N-Body Physics** Gravity is simulated upon bodies, making them move realistically.

 ## Prerequisits
+The programme can be run via an AppImage at [this link](https://github.com/stalhein/space/releases/tag/v1.0.0).

 To build and run the programme, you will need:
 * A C++ compiler (C++17)
 * CMake (v3.16 or higher)